ovis-hpc/ldms/ldms/scripts/ldms-static-test.rst

      that any daemon can connect to any other by referencing $portN as explained in ENVIRONMENT below.
 If omitted, the ordering and aggregation relationships of LDMSD calls may be infeasible.
+     If only a single number N is given, it will be expanded to the range
+     $(seq N).

 SET_LOG_LEVEL <DEBUG|ERROR|INFO|ALL|QUIET|WARNING|CRITICAL>
    |